Medically reviewed by Drugs.com. Last updated on Nov 18, 2020.

 Research on the use of marijuana for specific conditions shows:

 - Glaucoma.
 Marijuana might reduce the pressure in the eye caused by this eye condition.
 However, the effect appears to last only a few hours.
+Some findings indicate that marijuana may decrease blood flow to the optic nerve, increasing the risk for vision loss in people with glaucoma.

 - Nausea and vomiting associated with cancer treatment.
 Research has shown that an active ingredient in marijuana, tetrahydrocannabinol (THC), effectively reduces nausea and vomiting in people undergoing chemotherapy.